 Digital signatures play a vital role in ensuring software integrity.
 By digitally signing software packages, developers can cryptographically verify that the package has not been tampered with during transmission or distribution.
 This helps establish the software's authenticity and trustworthiness, mitigating the risk of integrity failure.

 Trusted software repositories serve as reliable sources for obtaining software.
-By utilizing reputable repositories, organizations can significantly reduce the likelihood of downloading compromised or malicious software.
+By utilising reputable repositories, organisations can significantly reduce the likelihood of downloading compromised or malicious software.
 These repositories provide an extra layer of security by vetting the software and ensuring its integrity.

 Performing vulnerability verification for extensions is essential to prevent integrity failure.
 Extensions are often integrated into software systems to enhance their functionalities.
 However, these extensions can introduce vulnerabilities that may compromise system integrity.
 Regularly reviewing and assessing the security of extensions can help identify and address any potential weaknesses.